kwaledesign/Coding-Standards/css.md

 * A component must remain independent from siblings, children, and parents allowing for arbitrarily placement within a design system.
 This means that CSS ID Selectors must be avoided to allow components to remain non-unique (able to appear on the same page more than once).
 * A component's name must be unique to the project to ensure that only instances of the same component can have the same  name.
 Re-using a component also means re-using its behavior.
 To use the same component with differing behavior requires a new component.
 * Selectors must remain context free and un-coupled to HTML by avoiding the use of elements within CSS selectors.
 HTML element styles are scoped by placing a class on either the element itself or on a parent container.
-This means all HTML element styles are opt-in (opposed to opt-out) making the only "default" HTML element styles are those applied by normalize, thus avoiding redundant overrides.
-This is explained in greater detail in [Opt-In-Typography](http://css-tricks.com/opt-in-typography/) and [Global Typographic Styles Suck](http://anthonyshort.me/2012/05/global-typographic-styles-suck).
+This means all HTML element styles are opt-in (opposed to opt-out) making the only "default" HTML element styles are those applied by normalize, thus avoiding redundant overrides. [[27]](README.md#works-cited) [[28]](README.md#works-cited)

 #### Element
 An element is a context-dependant descendent of an object that performs a certain function and is represented by an additional class for a component or a descendent css selector.
 Elements are denoted by the use of `__` (double underscores) i.e. `.component-name__element-name` in order to maintain the elements context, maintain control of the cascade, and avoid location-dependant selectors [[2]](README.md#works-cited).